Kipp-it-100/quartz/public/Amazon Web Services/AWS Products/Kinesis Data Streams.md

 AWS Kinesis Data Streams is a powerful tool for handling large-scale, real-time data ingestion and processing, allowing businesses to react quickly to new information and maintain a competitive advantage in data-driven decision-making.

+# Notes
+- Shards
+	- Provisioned
+	- Can scale # of shards
+- Retention
+	- 1-365 days
+## Capacity Modes

+### Provisioned Mode
+- You choose # of shards provisioned
+	- Scale manually or using API
+- Each shard gets 1 MB/s in (or 1000 records per sec)
+- Each shard gets 2 MB/s out (classic or enhanced fan-out consumer)
+- You pay per shard provisioned per hour

+### On-Demand Mode
+- No need to provision or manage capacity
+- Default capacity provisioned (4MB/s in or 4000 records per sec)
+- Scales automatically based on observed throughput peak during the last 30 days
+- Pay per stream per hour & data in/out per GB